-Fish pie is a great all rounder for any time of year and is balanced enough to be served up on it’s own without sides.
-Mix up the types of fish - you can use cod, smoked mackerel, frozen squid or scallops.
+Fish pie is a great all rounder for any time of year and is balanced enough to be served up on its own without sides.
+Mix up the types of fish from cod, smoked mackerel, frozen squid or scallops.
 You could also add sweet potato or parsnip to the topping along with a little potato.

 4 Clarence Court Burford Brown eggs (2 soft boiled and peeled and 2 yolks)